Veneno (TV series): Release and reception

 Since the release of the series' first episode on 29 March 2020, the number of subscribers to Atresplayer Premium grew 42%, reaching 3.3 million subscribers.
 Veneno had the best debut of a series in the platform's history and became the most-watched programme on Atresplayer Premium being 10 times more watched than any other show on it to date.
 The series' second episode aired on 28 June, to celebrate the cancelled Pride Day.
-On 12 August, Atresmedia announced that the third episode would be available on their platform on September 20.
+On 12 August, Atresmedia announced that the third episode would be available on their platform on 20 September.
 Starting then, a new episode was launched every Sunday, marking the series' end on 25 October 2020.
 The first three episodes were screened at more than 200 Spanish cinemas on 17 September.
 To mark the launch of the last episode on the streaming platform, the first two episodes aired on free-to-air channel Antena 3 on 25 October 2020.
 They were the most-watched show of the day in Spain, with over 2.5 million viewers for the first episode.

 In July 2020, HBO Max acquired the streaming rights to the series for the United States and Latin America.
 The series premiered on HBO Max on 19 November 2020.

 Critical reception

 Veneno received acclaim from critics upon release.
 Several critics named the series "a must see", "a moving and complex story within a brilliant fiction that is emotional and necessary", "an interesting and risky proposal about the Spanish icon" as well as "a work of art".

+IndieWire ranked the series ninth on its list of best LGBTQ TV shows of the 21st century.